openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

  - The wrapped session key represented as an octet string.

-Note that like in the case of the algorithms X25519 and X448 specified in {{I-D.ietf-openpgp-crypto-refresh}}, for the ML-KEM+ECDH composite schemes, in the case of a v3 PKESK packet, the symmetric algorithm identifier is not encrypted.
+Note that like in the case of the algorithms X25519 and X448 specified in [RFC9580], for the ML-KEM + ECDH composite schemes, in the case of a v3 PKESK packet, the symmetric algorithm identifier is not encrypted.
 Instead, it is placed in plaintext after the `mlkemCipherText` and before the length octet preceding the wrapped session key.
 In the case of v3 PKESK packets for ML-KEM composite schemes, the symmetric algorithm used MUST be AES-128, AES-192 or AES-256 (algorithm ID 7, 8 or 9).